|The Main Gate|

-Originally built in the Jin Dynasty (1115-1234), additions were made to it by successive dynasties.
+Originally built in the Jin Dynasty (1115-1234), additions were made to Guangji Temple in successive dynasties.
 The present was completed during the Ming Dynasty (1368-1644), the original structure having undergone three expansions, three fires, and three reconstructions.
-It now covers an area of 5.766 acres.
+It now covers an area of 5.7 acres (2.3 hectares).
 The major structures are the main gate, the Heavenly King Hall, Mahavira Hall, Yuantong Hall (or Buddhisattva Hall) and Sutra Hall.

-In the second courtyard is the Mahavira Hall.
+In the second courtyard of Guangji Temple is the Mahavira Hall.
 In front of the hall is a bronze vessel that was made in 1793, during the reign of Emperor Qianlong of the Qing Dynasty (1644-1911).
-This fine vessel is 2 meters (6.56 feet) high, cast with the eight treasures of Buddhism -"the wheel, spiral shell, umbrella, canopy, flower, vase, fish, and knot".
+This fine vessel is 6.6 feet (2 meters) high, cast with the eight treasures of Buddhism - "the wheel, spiral shell, umbrella, canopy, flower, vase, fish, and knot".
 Inside the hall are statues of Buddha and 18 arhats (Buddhist practitioners said to have special powers).
 Across their backs is a painting by an artist of the Qing Dynasty.
-The painting, 5 meters (16.4 feet) high and 10 meters (32.8 feet) wide, is a great artwork, as the artist has painted it with his fingers rather than a brush pen.
+The painting, 16.4 feet (5 meters) high and 33 feet (10 meters) wide, is a great artwork, as the artist has painted it with his fingers rather than a brush pen.

 The Yuantong Hall in the third courtyard is the residence of Buddhisattva.